 When you’re working remotely facing Covid-19.

 But there may be some face-to-face work in the offing

-I’ll be Covid Secure, but I’m worried my coughing
+I’ll be Covid Secure, but I’m worried about my coughing

-Might cause a new outbreak, or worse I would say
+It might cause a new outbreak or worse, I would say

 If I’ve many more face-to-face jobs that same day.”